JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-previews.md

 * Compose Multiplatform 1.10, with the old `@Preview` annotation and Android configured as `androidTarget {}`.
   You can upgrade to the 1.10 version without changing anything else.
 * Compose Multiplatform 1.10, with the new `@Preview` annotation and Android configured as `androidTarget {}`.
-* Compose Multiplatform 1.10, with the new `@Preview` annotation and Android configured as `androidLibrary {}` with AGP 9.
+* Compose Multiplatform 1.10, with the new `@Preview` annotation and Android configured as `androidLibrary {}` with AGP 9.0.

-Read on to learn about the differences between annotations and Android configurations.
+  See our [AGP 9.0 migration guide](multiplatform-project-agp-9-migration.md) for details on upgrading your KMP apps.

 ### Available annotations